morgante/morgante/fitness/phase1.md

 - D2: I will eliminate ice cream and frozen yogurt from my diet.
 - D3: I will log all meals and caloric consumption.

+### Mental Health

+- H1: Ever Saturday at 5pm, I will spend 30 minutes in quiet contemplation.
+- H2: Smile.
+Pretend to be happy.
+- H3: When I am feeling unhappy, I will donate to UWC-USA.

+### Misc.

+- M1: I will sleep 6 hours a night.
+The latest I can stay up on a week night is 3am.
+- M2: I will engage on social activity at least once a week.
+It cannot be school or work-related.

 ## Process
 At the end of each week, a log will be written and committed to this repository.
 It will include information on my current weight, eating habits, exercise habits, and overall wellbeing.